striezel/gimli/apps/gandalf_the_grey/readme.md

 # Gandalf the Grey - produces greyscale versions of images

 `gandalf_the_grey` is a command-line program that produces greyscale versions of images.
-Currently JPEG, PNG and Targa image files are supported.
+Currently Bitmap, JPEG, PNG and Targa image files are supported.

 ## Usage